-- In a large saucepan, add your olive oil and heat over a medium-high heat until hot.
+- In a large saucepan, add your coconut oil and heat over a medium-high heat until hot.
 Add your lamb shanks and allow to sit until they are browned on one side.
-Turn and do the same for all side.
-You may need to do this in two batches.
-Remove from the saucepan.
+Turn and do the same for all sides.
+You may need to do this in a couple of batches.
+Remove from the saucepan and leave aside.

-- Add your onions and garlic and turn the heat down low add more coconut oil if you need to.
-Stir until the onions and garlic become transparent.
+- Add your onions and garlic and turn the heat down low.
+Add more coconut oil if you need to.
+Stir and sweat them down until the onions and garlic become transparent.

 - Add the shanks back into the pan, mushrooms, balsamic vinegar, red wine, carrot, and rosemary, pop the lid on, keep the heat as low as possible and cook for 2 hours minimum.